African hip-hop: Guinea

 Although Guinea is not much known internationally for any variety of popular music, there is a local hip hop music scene, which has produced one crew with an international reputation, Kill Point, which has toured across West Africa.
 Many groups use Guinean folk rhythms and styles in their music.
 The Guinean Africa Rap Festival is held in Conakry.

 Hip Hop in Guinea first appeared in the 1990s.
 Since then, it has been used in the country to fight political and social battles, and in the fight for civil rights and justice.
 It is constantly being used to criticize the government.
 Rap in Guinea often features references to Congos history and historical figures.
 It has entirely changed the sociocultural identity of Guinea's youth, which are now more concerned with making political changes in the country.

 Most rappers in Guinea are also activists.
 Masta Tito is one of the most popular rappers out of Guinea.
 He is symbolic of the rapper-activist combo in Guinea.
 Other rapper-activists in Guinea include Cientista Realistas, As One, F. B. M. J., Bunca MC, Rock Salim, Dame Cotche, Race Preto, Fil Cap, Best Friends, Daw Tchaw, Baloberos, Torres Gemeo.

 Kenya

+Liberia

+Hipco, also known as HipCo or simply "co" stands as a genre of hip hop originating from Liberia.
+Hipco typically employs Liberian English or local vernacular in its performances, reflecting the communication style familiar to Liberians.
+Emerging in the 1980s, Hipco has consistently maintained a social and political edge.
+Despite the challenges posed by the civil wars of the 1990s, it continued to evolve, becoming an integral aspect of Liberian cultural identity in present-day.